simplerhacking/Evilginx3-Phishlets/README.md

 ## Want to Learn How to Create Advanced Phishlets from Scratch in 2025?

-## Our New Training Course [Evilginx Phishlet Developer Masterclass (2025)](https://www.simplerhacking.com/pages/evilginx-phishlet-creation-masterclass) has been released!
+## New Training Course [Evilginx Phishlet Developer Masterclass (2025)](https://www.simplerhacking.com/pages/evilginx-phishlet-creation-masterclass) has been released!

 ![PRO + EVE-Phishlet Developer Masterclass 2025 - min-min](https://github.com/user-attachments/assets/b1839fe9-b16d-4ab0-a689-106a2efe30c2)